prchyr/t576Analysis/README.md

 the basic analysis framework for t576.
+Data available from the author on reasonable request.

 TODO:  fix the positions for some remaining events (run 4 mostly).